theandrew168/sbs-website/content/posts/2024-wrapped.md

 Now that I'm at the end, it feels nice to look back and reflect on everything I've written.
 Some posts fill me with joy to re-read while others fall a bit flat (they can't all be winners).
-Here are some of my favorite posts from the past year.
+Here are some of my favorite posts from the past year (in no particular order).

 ## [1.
 Automating a Golden Age Minecraft Server](/posts/automating-a-golden-age-minecraft-server/)